Brazil's Lula seen favoring leftist Haddad for finance minister, sources say | Politics

 "It was not by chance that Lula insisted on Haddad going with him to the COP27 climate summit in Egypt," said one source close to both Lula and the former mayor.
 Two other sources with knowledge of the matter confirmed Lula's preference for Haddad, and one said that the two men would discuss the potential job on their trip to Egypt.

-The PT press team did not immediately respond to a request for comment.
+Lula's press officer said they do not comment on speculation.
 Lula was welcomed like a superstar at the climate talks in Sharm el-Sheikh on Wednesday on his first trip abroad as president-elect, in which he said Brazil was determined to save the Amazon rainforest and tackle climate change.

 Haddad was the only member of Lula's entourage who had no link to environmental issues, and none of the other names mentioned as potential finance ministers were invited on the trip, the sources said.
 Markets tumbled in Brazil last week on concerns that Lula was delaying the naming of his finance minister and disregarding fiscal discipline as he studied ways to bypass the budget spending ceiling.